CNES/cars/docs/source/usage.rst

             .. tab:: N pairs to N Depth Maps

                 Depth maps are a way to represent point clouds as three images X Y and Z, each one representing the position of a pixel on its axis.
-                They are an official product of CARS, and can thus be created more easily than sparse DSMs, for instance.
+                They are an official product of CARS, and can thus be created more easily than sparse DSMs.

                 The ``product_level`` key in ``output`` can contain any combination of the values `dsm`, `depth_map`, and `point_cloud`.